 Please go to the Events Tab for information and details about our invited guests and activities planned for these Coffee Mornings for this year

 CAR BOOT SALES

-The popular Car Boot sales 2019 season have now started and run through to Sunday 14 August
+The popular Car Boot sales 2019 season have now finished for this year.

 Thanks to the Football Club whose ground is used for this giving benefit to a number of local organisations, including the Community Association who are able to benefit financially from these events

 Look out for the 2020 season in June next year

 The new Children’s Bowling Team have got off to a great start this season and have reached the semi- final of a knock out competition in their first season, best of luck at the beginning of September